 Money.
 Cash is still king in many places in Italy.
 But you should wait until you get there to withdraw euros with your bank card at the ATM, rather than using a cash exchange at the airport or in the tourist areas.
 You should also bring a credit card (or two) for larger purchases and also so you will have a backup in case you lose your ATM card.
 Payment with smartphone apps like Paypal or Apple Pay is sometimes available, but not widely used outside of big cities.
 (Note: Venmo is not available outside the U.S.)

 A change of underwear.
-Hey, I know it sounds crazy!
+Hey, I know it sounds a bit odd.
 But ever since I had a long, unexpected layover many years ago, I always pack an extra change of underwear in my carry-on.
 It doesn’t weigh much but it takes a weight off my mind.

 Here are some other items I suggest you pack in your carry-on

-- Shawl, pashmina, or long-sleeve shirt.
+Shawl, pashmina, or travel blanket.
 Airlines rarely give out blankets anymore.
-So if you tend to get cold on the plane, pack a shawl or travel sweater to keep you warm.
-Make sure it’s something you like to wear anyhow so you can use it during your trip, too.
-Covering your shoulders is also important if you plan to visit any churches, so a pashmina is more than just a fun accessory.
+So if you tend to get cold on the plane, pack a shawl, travel sweater, or travel blanket to keep you warm.
+(Tip: Covering your shoulders is also important if you plan to visit any churches—even in the heat of August—so a pashmina is more than just a fun accessory.)

-- iPad.
+iPad.
 In-flight entertainment is pretty darn good these days.
-But I like to have my iPad for reading, games, and in case I get a good writing idea during the flight.
+But I like to have my iPad for reading, playing games, or in case I get a good writing idea during the flight.
 I always take my iPad with me at the very least.
 But, since I’m usually writing a lot, even while on vacation, I will also take my lightweight MacBook.

-- International adapter.
-You will want at least one power adapter for Italy during your trip to charge your devices.
-I like to have an adapter handy for when I land, but you may need to use it in-flight or at a layover airport.
+International adapter.
+You will want at least one power adapter for Italy or a universal travel adapter during your trip to charge your devices.
+I like to have an adapter handy for when I land, but you may need to use it in flight or at a layover airport.
 Make sure you understand how to use power adapters in Europe.

 What to Pack for Italy: Basic Packing List for One Week